sphinx-gallery/sphinx-gallery/doc/configuration.rst

         ...
     }

-with an example `image` directive in an rST documentation block being:
+with an example `image` directive in an reST documentation block being:

 .. code-block:: rst